European Union (Accessions) Act 1994

-The European Union (Accessions) Act 1994 is an Act of the Parliament of the United Kingdom which ratified and legislated for the accession of the Austria, Finland and Sweden to the European Union.
+The European Union (Accessions) Act 1994 (c.
+38) is an act of the Parliament of the United Kingdom which ratified and legislated for the accession of the Austria, Finland and Sweden to the European Union.
 The act also mentions Norway who did not ratify and join following a "No" vote in the 1994 Norwegian European Union membership referendum.
 It received royal assent on 3 November 1994.